-Lowering the risk of selecting software
+Mitigating risk when selecting software.

-If you have made the call to invest in market research software, there are some attributes in good products and good vendors that you want to look for.
+If you have made the call to invest in market research software, there are some attributes in good products and good vendors that should be prerequisites.

-1. Product quality
+1: Product quality

 The right feature set and reliable performance is a baseline for any credible market research product.
 These are really the 'hygiene' factors when selecting market research software.